Aksol-Jade/CASIA_ProgrammingAsssignment5/README.md

 ## 📂 **Files and Structure**
 - `cyber_attacks.csv`: Dataset used for training.
-- `assignment_5_rf.ipynb`: Jupyter Notebook with the full code and analysis.
+- `CASIA_ProgrammingAssignment5.ipynb`: Jupyter Notebook with the full code and analysis.
 - `README.md`: This documentation file.
-- `requirements.txt`: Python libraries used.

 ---